donaldboulton/minimal-mistakes/_pages/support.md

 ## Follow Me on Social Media

-I post fairly infrequently on social media --- Dont have to much kindness to share.
+I post fairly infrequently on social media --- Don't have to much kindness to share.

 If these sorts of things interest you, follow along on: